-WHEREAS, Section 7503of the Pennsylvania Emergency Management Services Code, 35Pa.C.S.7101 et seq. mandates that McNett Township prepares, maintain, and keep current an emergency operations plan for the prevention and minimization of injury and damages caused by a major emergency or disaster within this township.
+WHEREAS, Section 7503 of the Pennsylvania Emergency Management Services Code, 35Pa.C.C.7101 et seq. mandates that McNett Township prepares, maintain, and keep current on emergency operations plan for the prevention and minimization of injury and damages caused by a major emergency or disaster within this township.

-WHEREAS, in response to the mandate stated above, this Township has prepared an emergency operations plan to provide prompt and effective emergency response procedure to be followed in the event of a major emergency or disaster; and
+WHEREAS, in response to the mandate stated above, this Township has prepared an emergency operations plan to provide prompt and effective emergency response procedure to be followed in the event of a major emergency or disaster: and

-WHEREAS, this Township has also prepared an emergency operations plan in order to reduce the potential effect of a major emergency or disaster and to protect the health, safety and welfare of the residents of this Township.
+WHEREAS, this Township has also prepared an emergency operation plan in order to reduce the potential effect of a major emergency or disaster and to protect the health, safety and welfare of the residents of this Township.

-NOW, THEREFORE, we the undersigned Supervisors of MCNETT TOWNSHIP, Lycoming County, Pennsylvania do hereby approve, adopt and place into immediate effect, the Emergency Operations Plan of the COUNTY of LYCOMING as its own.
-This Plan shall be reviewed every two years by the County and Municipality, with any changes being submitted to the county/municipality.
+NOW, THEREFORE, we the undersigned Supervisors of McNett Township, Lycoming County, Pennsylvania do hereby approve, adopt and place into immediate effect the Emergency Operations Plan of the County of Lycoming as its own.
+This plan shall be reviewed every two years by the County and Municipality, with any changes being submitted to the county/municipality.